MSEndpointMgr/AADDeviceTrust/README.md

 # How the trusted device validation works

+Every Azure AD joined or hybrid Azure AD joined device has a computer certificate that was enrolled when registering the device to Azure AD.
+This device specific computer certificate's public and private keys are available locally on the device, while the public key is known to Azure AD.
+The device trust validation functionality occurs in the following scenarios:

+- Client-side data gathering
+- Function App data validation

+## Client-side

+On the client-side, a signature hash using the private key of the computer certificate is calculated and sent encoded as a Base64 string to the Function App including the Azure AD device identifier (the common name of the computer certificate), the public key as a byte array encoded as a Base64 string together with the computer certificate thumbprint.
+These data strings are sent all together as parameter input when calling the Function App API

+## Function App

 To be added...

 # How to use this module in a Function App